Broker Check

 History of Substance Abuse

-A history of substance abuse, particularly drug or alcohol addiction, can be a disqualifying factor for long-term care insurance.
+A history of substance abuse, particularly drug or alcohol addiction, disqualifies people from long-term care insurance.
 Insurance providers may view individuals with a history of substance abuse as having a higher risk of needing long-term care due to associated health problems.
 This can result in either disqualification or significantly higher premiums.

 Criminal History